 Each year, Clark continued to open more communities throughout California, Washington and Nevada.
 By 2011, the company employed more than 1700 people and was earning hundreds of millions in revenue.
 But money was never the focus, and Clark sacrificed profit for the better of Aegis residents when he ended a contract with outside management to focus on owner-operated communities.

-Today, there are 30 Aegis Living communities, each employing compassionate, caring people who strive to improve the quality of life for residents.
+Today, there are over 30 Aegis Living communities, each employing compassionate, caring people who strive to improve the quality of life for residents.
 And as Dwayne J. Clark always dreamed, these communities provide not only a safe, comfortable place to live but also a beacon of hope to thousands of seniors.

 Aegis Living’s Blue Moon Event Series – Brazilian Carnivale

 700 assisted living and memory care residents, from across Aegis Living’s Puget Sound area communities, participate in a Brazilian Carnivale […]